 So Climate Shop is about helping us work together to take more responsibility for the way we consume resources whilst reducing waste and drawing down atmospheric carbon.
 When you either buy or sell something through us, the natural world, the atmosphere and some poor people down in Kenya all get a little helping hand.

 2. What do you mean, 'It's a trust-based initiative'?

-Once you add that phrase, 'Will plant so many trees with Climate Shop' to your selling post, the buyer is trusting that you'll send us the cash they give you.
-Once you donate, you're trusting us that we'll send your contribution on to the community in Kenya.
+Once the item you donate is sold, you're trusting that we'll send cash raised on to the community in Kenya.
 Once we've done that, we're trusting them that they'll plant and look after the trees.
 After that we're all trusting that the climate wont get so bad that the trees die.
 There's a lot of trust needed to make this happen.
 Maybe its asking too much?
 But then, what have we got to lose?
 One thing is for sure.
 It has taken us 150 years or more to ruin a planet's climate and we're running out of time to fix it.
-We will need to work together so much better than we have been doing, to have any hope of rising to the challenge.
+We'll need to work together so much better than we have been doing, to have any hope of rising to the challenge.
 Co-operation requires trust so Climate Shop is as much about building trust as it is about re-using stuff, reducing waste, planting trees or fixing carbon.

 3. Who gets the money?